portal-hq/portalex/README.md

 docker-compose up
 ```

-You should now have started a postgres dn and with a node server.
+You should now have started a postgres db and with a node server.
 The server is running at `localhost:3000`.

 You can test this by hitting the `/ping` endpoint: